 Should You Self-Manage Your Vacation Rental?

-Self-management only looks cheaper when you ignore underpriced nights, OTA drag, slow operational decisions, and the hours it takes to keep the home running well.
+Self-management only looks cheaper when you ignore underpriced nights, marketplace booking costs, slow operational decisions, and the hours it takes to keep the home running well.

-We compare fee savings, OTA drag, owner time, and the real cost of keeping the whole operation on your back.
+We compare fee savings, marketplace booking costs, owner time, and the real cost of keeping the whole operation on your back.

 What the numbers say before the pitch starts